zrajna/icvmbi_exercises/README.md

 *“Histogram equalization is a method in image processing for contrast adjustment using the image's histogram.”* Read and understand the detailed description of the method at [https://en.wikipedia.org/wiki/Histogram_equalization](https://en.wikipedia.org/wiki/Histogram_equalization).

-In this example we will equalize the histogram of an x-ray image, to see some parts (e.g. ribs) clearly.
+In this example you will equalize the histogram of an x-ray image, to see some parts (e.g. ribs) clearly.

 Complete the function `equalize_histogram` which returns the parameter grayscale image with equalized histogram.
 Always follow inline documentation and comments.